Memsom PROVENANCE MEMORY // 2026 Trust your AI's memory. Verify it.

 Memory poisoning

 AI assistants have memory now, but memory believes whatever it is told.
 Slip a false "fact" into it through a webpage, an email, or a sketchy document, and the AI later repeats that lie as gospel.
-You would never know where it came from.

 OWASP ASI06 // 2026